jonasalmeida/ignite/README.md

-# hei
+# ignite
-Sandbox to play with HealtheIntent APIs
+Sandbox to play with CERNER's Ignite APIs

+Open Development platform, with documentation, at https://code.cerner.com